How to Retrieve Your Personal Items During a Divorce

 Many of these hardships, however, can be avoided with a bit of planning and strategic foresight.
 Below are a few prudent steps and suggestions for couples going through a divorce to ensure an appropriate division and treatment of personal items.

-Prepare a List of Personal Property
+1. Prepare a List of Personal Property

-Attempt a Voluntary Division of Personal Items
+2. Attempt a Voluntary Division of Lower-Value Personal Items

 If the list of personal property is reasonable and amenable to both parties, the property may simply be 'handed over' or divided voluntarily.
-If this is the case, and the court has not entered any temporary orders or restraining orders prohibiting it, a spouse is entitled to return to the marital residence to collect agreed upon personal items and 'low value' separate property.
+If this is the case, and the court has not entered any temporary orders or restraining orders prohibiting it, a spouse is entitled to return to the marital residence to collect agreed-upon personal items and 'low value' separate property.

 It is best to restrict the property divided in this manner to items that are worth below $500 (such as personal clothing, toiletries etc.) and avoid seeking to retrieve higher value assets that may create disagreement between the parties or later be determined to be property of the community (such as large televisions, washers and dryers, etc.).

 Even in the most amenable of dissolutions, and even if all of these guidelines are followed, one spouse may feel unconformable permitting their former spouse unsupervised access to the marital home.
-These situations will generally require the parties to seek out a neutral third party who can be granted limited access to the marital property in order to retrieve the agreed upon items.
+These situations will generally require the parties to seek out a neutral third party who can be granted limited access to the marital property in order to retrieve the agreed-upon items.

 - The first is through a settlement agreement.
 Many settlement agreements will list the personal property that each spouse is entitled to and establish procedures for retrieving those items (for example, whether a third party must be present or whether notice must be provided prior to retrieving personal items).
 These agreements, if incorporated into the court's final order, can also be enforced through the sheriff's office or another law enforcement agency if necessary.

-If a settlement agreement has not developed a plan for the division of personal property, the parties may seek a court order requiring the return of certain personal property.
+- If a settlement agreement has not developed a plan for the division of personal property, the parties may seek a court order requiring the return of certain personal property.
 A court order, like a settlement agreement, will generally specify the time and manner in which the property may be retrieved.

 In nearly every case, spouses are under an obligation to preserve marital assets and/or the property of their spouse.
 Pursuant to that obligation, one spouse may not, for example, sell or 'throw out' the personal property of their husband/wife that has remained in the marital residence.
 Instead, they must protect the property and await an assessment and order by the court.

 An exception to this obligation can arise, however, if there is property that is unwanted by both parties and both parties agree should destroyed or disposed of.